 Statutes for the International Association for Statistical Education

 The name of the Association shall be the International Association for Statistical Education (IASE), hereinafter called the Association.
-The Association shall be a Section of the International Statistical Institute hereinafter called the ISI, in accordance with Article 8a of the ISI Statutes and paragraph 205 of the ISI By-laws.
+The Association shall be an Association of the International Statistical Institute hereinafter called the ISI, in accordance with Article 8a of the ISI Statutes and paragraph 3 of the ISI By-laws.

-2.1 The objectives of the Association shall be to promote the understanding and advancement of statistical education and related subjects and to foster the development of effective and efficient educational services through international contacts among individuals and organisations, including statistical educators and educational institutions.
+2.1 The objectives of the Association shall be to promote the understanding and advancement of statistical education, statistical literacy and related subjects for statisticians, statistics educators, decision makers and everyday citizens and to foster the development of effective and efficient educational services through international contacts among individuals and organisations, including educational institutions.

 2.2 In order to realise its objectives, the Association may: